tomgp/simplify-line/readme.md

 ##How you use it
 To get going open terminal and type in the following things

+clone the repo:
 `git clone https://github.com/tomgp/starter-kit.git my-new-webpage`

+go to the new thing you made:
 `cd my-new-webpage`

+point it to a new remote i.e. you may wish to use your own github account or something:
+`git remote set-url origin https://github.com/yourusername/my-new-webpage.git`

+get all the js stuff:
 `npm install`

+run a live reloading server and somehting to build the javascript:
 `npm run watch`

 (where `my-new-webpage` is the name of your new web page)